 Baking time & cookies storage

-- Given that the cookies were made in bite sizes, the baking time for them was not long.
-It took approximately 8 to 10 minutes for each tray to bake.
+- Given that these crispy cookies are made in bite sizes, the baking time for them is not long.
+It should take approximately 8 to 10 minutes for each tray to bake.
 If you wish to make larger cookies, you would need to increase the time accordingly.

 - As for storing the cookies, since these cookies are meant to be crispy, it is very important that they are kept in an airtight jar to retain the crispy texture.
 These cookies last well, for a good 2 weeks.

 Like these coconut treats?
 Here are my other recipes you might want to check out

 - Coconut Loaf Cake with Lemon Glaze Topping

 - Coconut Candy Recipe - A Quick and Easy Treat

 - Cherry Coconut Cookies - Easy Christmas Cookie Idea

 - Pandan Cookies with Coconut and Gula Melaka - An Easy Recipe

 - Sago Pudding with Coconut Milk and Palm Sugar Syrup